adobe/places-scripts/README.md

 ## Goals

 The goal is to provide scripts that customers can use to enhance the bulk management of POIs in their Places database.
-Howver, the scripts **do not** replace the Places.ui or the REST APIs.
+However, the scripts **do not** replace the [Places UI](https://places.adobe.com) or the REST APIs.

 ### Installation